Glow-Lang/glow/INSTALL.md

 you may then skip reading the rest of this file (except the warnings and prerequisites):

     curl -L https://glow-lang.org/install/glow-install | sh

+## Docker

-Alternatively, if you're rather use Docker than Nix, you can `docker pull mukn/glow:alpha` then `docker run -it mukn/glow:alpha`.
+Alternatively, if you'd rather use Docker than Nix, you can use the following commands.

+    docker pull mukn/glow:alpha
+    docker run -it mukn/glow:alpha

 ## Warnings and Prerequisites